Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/spire-of-conflux-dormant-tdcsr.md

 aliases: ["Spire of Conflux (Dormant)"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Tal'Dorei Campaign Setting Reborn p.
-209. Available in the SRD and the Basic Rules.
+BookSource: "Tal'Dorei Campaign Setting Reborn p.
+209. Available in the SRD and the Basic Rules."
 ---
 # Spire of Conflux (Dormant)
 *Melee Weapon, legendary (requires attunement by a spellcaster)*